cristianmeelo/component-card-qr-code/README.md

 ## Acknowledgments

 It's not easy to make a perfect design without figma, with figma it's a little more difficult, but the more our frontend eyes are trained to see details, the more we will be successful when development is easier, in this case, when you have a team, or the design in hand, so congratulations to everyone who had the courage to face this challenge of responsiveness and handling images.
-About which head tag use, reading the W3 documentation h4 usually represents a font-size 1.5em, the font size described in the style-guide.md, suggest 15px, so I used a h4.
+About which head tag use, reading the W3 and mozilla documentation notes, "Avoid skipping heading levels: always start with <h1>, then <h2> and so on.
+Also try to have at least one first-level header on a page" and "Don't use smaller levels to decrease the header font size: use the CSS font-size property."